Fiora Build Guide by chrisorion

 Maw of Malmortius

-Maw of Malmortius is basically a Sterak's Gage that's good against AP burst instead of AD burst.
-It does give CDR unlike Sterak's Gage but the passive is more situational, only being actived against AP damage.
+Maw of Malmortius is basically a Sterak's Gage that's good against magic damage burst instead of physical damage burst.
+It does give CDR unlike Sterak's Gage but the passive is more situational, only being actived against magic damage.
 Get if there's an AP assassin threat on the enemy team like Akali or Ekko.
 You can get a Hexdrinker early if you're losing against a mage like Kennen or Vladimir.

 6 / 11 / 16

 1 / 4 / 5 / 7 / 9

 3 / 8 / 10 / 12 / 13

 2 / 14 / 15 / 17 / 18